cknv/beetle/README.md

 Beetle is a simple static site generator, mostly driven by NIH thinking and a desire to have very little dictated from the engine.

-So far, it works for me (TM), and I think I can guarentee that you will find it clunky and hard to work with.
+So far, it works for me (TM), and I think I can guarantee that you will find it clunky and hard to work with.
 Especially from the lack of documentation.
 There is an example of a very basic site at [beetle-example](https://github.com/Tenzer/beetle-example) which can be a help for now.

 I should give credit where credit is due, so: